Last Updated on 4 months by traveldrafts

 #11 Portugal is one of the most peaceful countries in the world and one of the safest for traveling.
 This makes it an excellent destination for family, solo, or group travel.

 Most travelers will never face any kind of serious threat or danger.
-However, you should be aware of pickpocketing and scams in the top touristic areas, like in any other country in the world!
+However, you should be aware of pickpockets and scams in the top tourist areas, like in any other country in the world!

 Tourism And Travel Attractions In Portugal

 #12 Portugal has been a popular tourist destination for decades, but tourism has been really booming since the 2010s!
-Even smaller towns that only used to be known by the Portuguese now receive foreign tourists.
+Even smaller towns that were only known to the Portuguese now receive foreign tourists.

-However, apart from very specific, touristy places, and the peak season, you won’t feel that there are too many tourists and have your experience ruined.
+However, apart from very specific, touristy places, and the peak season, you won’t feel that there are too many tourists, and your experience will not be ruined.

-#13 Algarve and its beaches are the main tourist destination in Portugal.
-Despite not actually being in the Mediterranean, the seawater is warm and clear, the sand is yellow and soft, and they are very scenic.
+#13 The Algarve and its beaches are the main tourist destination in Portugal.
+Although not actually located in the Mediterranean, the seawater is warm and clear, the sand is yellow and soft, and the scenery is breathtaking.

 - Portinho de Arrabida